snar/bgpq3/README.md

 	ipfw add pass all from 91.219.30.0/24 to any ipfw add pass all from 193.193.192.0/19 to any

-Recognized format characters: '%n' - network, '%l' - mask length.
+Recognized format characters: '%n' - network, '%l' - mask length, '%N' - object name, '%m' - object mask and '%i' - inversed mask.
 Recognized escape characters: '\n' - new line, '\t' - tabulation.
 Please note that no new lines inserted automatically after each sentence, you have to add them into format string manually, elsewhere output will